erikandre/mbtiles-map-viewer-lib/README.md

-# Mbtiles map viewer library
+# Mbtiles Map Viewer library

 Based on the deprecated Mapbox Android Legacy SDK which is no longer maintained.